AndersDeath/diary2/000-current.md

 # 10 January - Tuesday - Yerevan - 103 day of immigration

 Today I had a much more power for work which is amazing.
 I did a lot of stuff including bug fixed and som new features.
 Usually I spend a lot fo time on studying and this day wasn't an exeption.
 I studyied rhetorics again, agrogithms and wrote a bit an article.
+Also I finally published a vide about new year celebration in Georgia.